Bates Township had three mines: The Bates, Chicagon, and Rogers. Together they shipped a total of 8,196,380 tons of ore from 1909-1947.

 Categories. • Horticulture & Forestry • Industry & Commerce • Settlements & Settlers •

 Credits.
 This page was last revised on May 18, 2017.
 This page originally submitted on May 17, 2017, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 164 times since then and 19 times this year.
+This page has been viewed 165 times since then.
 Photos: 1, 2, 3, 4, 5, 6. submitted on May 17, 2017, by Paul Fehrenbach of Germantown, Wisconsin. • Bill Pfingsten was the editor who published this page.